Instrument: Drums / Percussion

 Scott Smith has performed in a wide variety of groups over the years, playing everything from classical to rock music.
 He has performed professionally on drums, keyboard, and voice, both live and on recordings.
 He has toured the United States playing percussion for musicals and a variety of shows, as well as with the Eastern Sierra Symphony Orchestra.
 He has played on recordings for many groups, including Alexa's Wish, Network, Dialectics, and the Claremont Winds.
 As one of the main songwriters for Alexa's Wish, he is featured on many recordings played nationally on radio and television.
 He was also a co-writer on many songs for a network television show called Fire Rescue.

-Scott continues to perform for local musicals, high schools, and churches, as well as with the cover band Magnolia.
-He is a full-time music teacher in the Covina Valley Unified School District.
+Scott continues to perform for local musicals, high schools, colleges and churches, as well as with the cover band Saloon No. 12.
+He is a full-time music teacher in the Covina-Valley Unified School District.
 On the faculty of CCSM, Scott teaches drum set, marching, and classical percussion.